Dev-hwang/poly_geofence_service/README.md

       notificationOptions: NotificationOptions(
         channelId: 'geofence_service_notification_channel',
         channelName: 'Geofence Service Notification',
-        channelDescription: 'Appears when the geofence service is running in the background.',
+        channelDescription: 'This notification appears when the geofence service is running in the background.',
         channelImportance: NotificationChannelImportance.LOW,
         priority: NotificationPriority.LOW
       ),